 In June of 2020, he graduated with a master of music in performance from DePaul University’s School of Music in Chicago, IL, where he studied with tenor, Scott Ramsay.
 He most recently appeared in the university’s operatic productions of Britten’s arrangement of Gay’s The Beggar’s Opera as Captain Macheath, and Cavalli’s L’Egisto as Egisto.

-Mr. O’Hearn has also competed in several singing competitions, earning an encouragement award at the Metropolitan Opera National Council’s 2019-20 Central Region Finals, winning the 2019 American Prize from the American Prize Oratorio Society of Chicago, and placing first in the 2019 Kleinman Competition.
-He recently was a Metropolitan Opera National Council’s 2020-21 Utah District winner, and will advance to the Rocky Mountain Regionals in March of 2021.
+Mr. O’Hearn has also competed in several singing competitions, winning the Metropolitan Opera National Council’s 2020-21 Utah District and 2019-2020 Illinois District, winning the 2019 American Prize from the American Prize Oratorio Society of Chicago, and placing first in the 2019 Kleinman Competition.